paxswill/evesrp/README.md

 This will install all of the Python and Javascript dependencies needed for developing EVE-SRP.

+## Developing

+After you've installed the dependencies, you'll need to generate the CSS and Javascript sources.

+    make all

+If the Javascript minimization is causing a problem, you can disable it by defining the `DEBUG` variable for make.

+    DEBUG="true" make all

+To run the development server, you can use the included `evesrp` command line utility.
+I recommend installing the project in editable mode to get access to it.

+    ./setup.py develop
+    evesrp -c config.py runserver

 ## Deploying

-EVE-SRP is registered on PyPI, so you can install it (in a virtualenv!) like
+If all you want to do is run EVE-SRP, you can skip the steps above and install it from PyPI (in a virtualenv!) like this:
-this:

     pip install EVE-SRP